kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 ---

 [SQLite](https://sqlite.org/), the mother of all in-process (aka embedded, embeddable, or serverless) DBMSs, has been wildly popular for over two decades.
-SQLite is in fact *the most popular DBMS in the world* by the number of deployments: over 1 trillion according to this [article](xxx)!
+SQLite is, in fact, *the most popular DBMS in the world* by the number of deployments: over 1 trillion according to this [article](xxx)!
 So, in-process DBMSs are hardly new.
-Yet, starting with [DuckDB](https://github.com/duckdb/duckdb) and later by [Kuzu](https://github.com/kuzudb/kuzu) and [LanceDB](https://github.com/lancedb/lancedb), there is a renewed interest in using in-process DBMSs within a wide range of data-intensive application domains: relational analytics, graph querying and analytics, and vector search.
+Yet, starting with [DuckDB](https://github.com/duckdb/duckdb) and later with [Kuzu](https://github.com/kuzudb/kuzu) and [LanceDB](https://github.com/lancedb/lancedb), there has been a renewed interest in using in-process DBMSs within a wide range of data-intensive application domains: relational analytics, graph querying and analytics, and vector search.
 As a co-founder of [Kuzu Inc.](https://kuzudb.com/), the team behind the Kuzu graph DBMS,